Paris In Between — A Novel

-“I would’ve guessed 24,” I say, not facetiously.
+“I would’ve guessed 23.”

-“If you’re still dancing at 31 you must be a prima.”
+“If you’re still dancing at 27 you must be a prima.”

-“Wow, that’s the pinnacle of your profession.”
+“Wow, that’s the pinnacle of your craft.”

 “Do people hate you for being so lucky?”

-“Interesting.
-And how did you end up in Canada?”
+“And how did you end up in Canada?”

 “Do you like it there?”
-I cut the gâteau moelleux in half, liquid chocolate oozing from the center.
+I cut the gâteau, chocolate oozing from the center.

 She heaps a big chunk onto her spoon.
 “Mmmm.
 The French really are the best at dessert.”

-We continue eating and chatting, and when it’s time for the check, it takes fifteen minutes for the waitress to stop pretending she doesn’t see us.
-I pay, and we exit the terrace, standing on the corner of Montaigne and Françoise I.
+We continue on the gâteau, and when it’s time for the check, it takes fifteen minutes for the waitress to stop not seeing us.
+I pay, and we exit the terrace, standing on the corner of avenue Montaigne and rue Françoise I.

-“I live just over there,” I point across the street.
+“I live over there,” I point across the street.